 The biggest finding might not be a surprise: all cash offers were by far the biggest determining factor when creating a competitive offer.
 With everything else equal, offering with all cash nearly doubles a buyer’s chance of getting an offer accepted when facing a multiple offer situation.
 In fact, for the luxury market, (which my company defined as the top 10 percent of the market by list price), an all-cash offer increases a buyer’s odds of success more than fourfold.

-Winning at a multiple offer presentation begins with understanding how buyers can put their best foot forward.
+When looking at winning a multiple offer presentation, it begins with understanding how buyers can put their best foot forward.
 There are many ways to make an offer look attractive and not all sellers care only about the price; many of them care about time and convenience.
 I also keep it simple and begin with communication.
 I consider myself, the listing agent, and lender a team and make sure all lines of communication are open long before an offer is presented.
 Through communication I gain as much knowledge as possible to have an assessment of the underlying motivations for a sale and custom tailor an offer with my buyer to meet the seller’s needs.

 Key Considerations for an Offer

-Below is a list of other considerations that come into play for multi-offer scenarios.
+Below is a list of other considerations that come into play any offer scenarios.
 I’m not expanding beyond the list here because my advice on each point may vary depending on the listing my client is bidding on.
-For example, an offer I prepare for a home that has been sitting on the market for 21 days will look very different than an offer for a “hot home” I’m trying to take off the market before the offer review date.
+For example, an offer I prepare for a home that has been sitting on the market for over a month will look very different than an offer for a “hot home” I’m trying to take off the market a few days after being listed.
 Here is the list of core considerations:

 - Escalation clauses